A little about me:

 I was born and grew up in northern New York State in the middle of the Adirondack Mountains and it's probably those early years of dealing with real nature that has instilled in me this sense of understanding of our native species of birds and animals and since that time, I've always had a propensity to have space and wild life around me, and now that I'm getting on in years, I'm learning to enjoy it more and more.
 Our last move was to 25 acres right out in the middle of nowhere and nature is very abundant on a daily basis.

 Throughout my years of hosting them, I ran thru the gambit of good and bad with them.
-Bad weather, other pest birds, pest insects, you name it, I had to deal with it.
+Bad weather, other pest birds, ground predators, pest insects, you name it, I had to deal with it.
 It's 'old hat' now, but back then, I had to learn what to do about it all and what was needed to correct the situations that I ran into.
 More learning!

 Likewise, if you just want to say "Hi", then by all means, email away.